 Here are the top reasons why you should get a certification in AI if you’re looking to join this exciting and growing field:

 1. Demand for Certified AI Professionals will Continue to Grow

-One in five companies will be using artificial intelligence to make decisions.
+The McKinsey Global Institute predicts that approximately 70 percent of businesses will be using at least one type of Artificial Intelligence technology by 2030, and about half of all big companies will embed a full range of Artificial Intelligence technology in their processes.
 AI will help companies offer customized solutions and instructions to employees in real-time.
 Therefore, the demand for professionals with skills in emerging technologies like AI will only continue to grow.

 2. New and Unconventional Career Paths

 A Future of Jobs Report released by the World Economic Forum in 2020 predicts that 85 million jobs will be lost to automation by 2025.
 However, it goes on to say that 97 new positions and roles will be created as industries figure out the balance between machines and humans.